dqops/dqo/docs/examples/nulls-not-nulls-count.md

 **************************************************
 ```

 You can also see the results returned by the sensor.
-The actual value in this example is 16647, what is above maximum
+The actual value in this example is 16647, which is above the maximum
 threshold level set in the fatal error (15).

 ```